jordan-thirus/11ty-shared-plugins/README.md

 ## Plugins

-### `tailwindSass`

-Creates a filter `postcss` processing of a Tailwind SCSS file using PostCSS.
-Suports imports.
-The the output CSS will be minified.

-### Notes:
+### `processSass`

-- Compatible with Tailwind 4.x.
-- Expects the file to process to be located at `'./_includes/css/styles.css'`.
-Can be overridden by passing an input file as an option. i.e. `eleventyConfig.addPlugin(tailwindSass, {inputFile: './path/to/file.css});`
+Adds an extension that processes `.scss` files into `css` files.
+The output will be minified by default and the extension supports importing from node packages with the `pkg` prefix.
+The site's configuration will need to manually include the `scss` template format.

 ### `minMaxHtml`